 Michael Williams has been a mentor to me for over 12 years and has helped me to shape my own legal practice and sharpen my legal skills.
 He is the embodiment of hard work in his own practice, and I saw several times him being the last person to leave the office.
 Beyond his practice, Michael spends countless hours giving back to his community and helping young lawyers and young professionals like myself.
 He is a selfless, caring, knowledgeable person and professional.
 Without reservation, I would highly recommend Michael to any individual seeking his legal advice.

-Jeremy Wechsler Estate Planning Attorney
+Jeremy Wechsler Probate Attorney

 Relationship: Fellow lawyer in community